20+ Natural Swimming Holes Near Greenville, SC: Beautiful and Refreshing (2026)

 The Quarry at Carrigan Farms

 Enjoy a pool with natural, spring-fed water at Carrigan Farms in Mooresville, North Carolina.
-They have open swimming dates over the summer and every person 12 and under are provided with a mandatory life vest.
+They have open swimming dates over the summer, and every person 12 and under gets a mandatory life vest.
 Water is 25-feet deep so adults can use life vests as well.
+Reservations are recommended, especially on weekends and holidays.

 Carrigan Farms | 1261 Oakridge Farm Hwy, Mooresville, NC | 704.664.1450